-Archetypal images and their ability to communicate ideas that transcend both language and culture are the subject of my work.
-My oil paintings and watercolors reference the non-Western traditions of Byzantine mosaics and Indian Tantra drawings as well as the organic grids of 20thcentury Minimalists.
+Archetypal images and their ability to communicate ideas that transcend language and culture is the subject of my work.
+My watercolor drawings and oil paintings are rooted in Geometric Abstraction but reference non-Western traditions such as Byzantine mosaics, Navajo weavings and Indian Tantra drawings.
+Recurrent themes are ritual, growth and the passage of time.